siobhain/cormeen-walkers/README.md

 Aria-label v alt

-Unfortunately I was unable to physically test the site with a screen reader so I am undecided which attribute - aria-label or alt -  is approprite for accessibility.
-This stems from the fact that devtools inspect element on browser dropdown seems to use the alt value in the 'accessibility' Name property (ex Gallery photos ) did note that the value on my alt attribute for mages was visible on the dropdown inspect visual in devtools  it depends alos on the
+Unfortunately I was unable to physically test the site with a screen reader.
+I am undecided which attribute - aria-label or alt -  is most approprate for accessibility.
+This stems from the fact that devtools inspect element on the browser seems to use the alt value in the 'accessibility' Name property for images I have in the Gallery.
+When I had specified an aria-label there was no value in 'accessibility Name' on inspect, on digging I found the DOM Accessibility tab on devtools did contain the aria-label values.
+However i thought it better in this case to use the alt attrribute due to the fact that accessibility is visible in the top level inspection.

-Be an amazing developer and get used to thinking about accessibility in all of your projects!

-This is the place to make a note of anything you have done with accessibility in mind.
-Some examples include:

-Have you used icons and added aria-labels to enable screen readers to understand these?
-Have you ensured your site meets the minimum contrast requirements?
-Have you chosen fonts that are dyslexia/accessible friendly?
+Each icon element has a aria-label as the alt attribute did not seem to have any effect on top level inspection.
+It is somewhat strange that in some cases the parent element of icons do seem to absorb some information about the icons but there may be something happening here with fontawesome that is over my head.

 Code Institute have an amazing channel for all things accessibility (a11y-accessibility) I would highly recommend joining this channel as it contains a wealth of information about accessibility and what we can do as developers to be more inclusive.